Camino de Santiago Packing List: What to Bring

 • Moleskin or blister treatment

 Lifesavers if you start to feel a hotspot.
-Don't wait too long.
+Don’t wait.

 • Tape (cloth or paper)